 You've tackled big initiatives like this in the past.
-You've launched new products or services, you've built out new teams, and you've pivoted the company.
-You've always emerged as a bigger, better, and more successful company.
+You've launched new products or services, you've built out new teams and you've executed complex campaigns.

 If it was easy, everyone would be doing it.
 Theodore Roosevelt said: